Happy back to school season!

 I’ve included a few photos.
 Feel free to take a look!

-Continue reading “What I Wore // First Week of School Edition”
+Continue reading “What I Wore / First Week of School”

-Recent Reads is a series to me to feature five books I’ve read (or experienced) recently along with my verdicts.
+Recent Reads is a series for me to feature books I’ve read (or experienced) recently along with my verdicts.

 Here we go…